Elsa050464/Cryptocurrencies/README.md

 ![image](https://user-images.githubusercontent.com/93121665/157002131-570f6fae-9586-41e7-b5ba-d50199a43df4.png)

-We can clearly see the all the cryptocurrencies are categorized into four groups.
+We can clearly see the all the cryptocurrencies are categorized into four groups/clusters.